Footpaths and the Pedestrian Access Strategy

 Bayview Road Footpath, McCrae

-Funding has been provided within the Mornington Peninsula Shire’s 2019/20 Capital Works Budget for the construction of a footpath along Bayview Road from Rosebud Retirement Village to Lonsdale Street.
+Funding was provided within the Mornington Peninsula Shire’s 2019/20 Capital Works Budget for the construction of a footpath along Bayview Road from Rosebud Retirement Village to Lonsdale Street.
+This project was completed in June 2020

 Further information on the Bayview Road Footpath Project.